 Life will be a lot easier if you remember to pack the candy thermometer!
-Otherwise keep a clear glass container of cold water handy to drip candy in from time to time to estimate the stage you’re at.
+Otherwise keep a clear glass container of cold water handy to drip the syrup in from time to time to estimate the stage you’re at.

 This is especially for winter.
 Boil 2 cups of genuine maple syrup over very low heat until it reaches about 233° F on the candy thermometer (when dropped into ice water the syrup will spin a soft, 2″ thread).
 Let cool for about five or ten minutes, then drizzle syrup on to clean snow with a spoon.
 It will make threads you can gather up and eat, and they are delicious.
 If you have a strong arm, though, you can take the lukewarm syrup and beat it until it becomes lighter in color and creamy in texture, then pour it into a buttered pan.
 Cut when cool.
 Transfer leftovers–if there are any–to a Ziploc bag as this candy dries out if left in the open air.